rclone/rclone/README.md

 Swift / Rackspace cloudfiles / Memset Memstore
 ----------------------------------------------

-Paths are specified as remote://container or remote:// for the lsd command.
+Paths are specified as remote://container (or remote:// for the `lsd` command.)

-So to copy a local directory to a swift container called backup
+So to copy a local directory to a swift container called backup:

     rclone sync /home/source swift://backup

-The modified time is stored as metadata on the object as 'X-Object-Meta-Mtime' as floating point since the epoch.
+The modified time is stored as metadata on the object as `X-Object-Meta-Mtime` as floating point since the epoch.

 This is a defacto standard (used in the official python-swiftclient amongst others) for storing the modification time (as read using